No items found.

 Riverside Annual Report

 It’s best to choose length based on how much valuable information you can provide.
-If you’re going on tangents, keep things shorter.
+If you tend to go on tangents, aim to keep things shorter.

-One common practice is to tailor your episode length to publishing frequency.
+My advice is to tailor episode length to publishing frequency.
 If you publish:

 • Daily: A 10-minute podcast is more manageable